-Type of instrument 2015 2014
+Type of instrument 2016 2015

 Fixed return:

-Traded securities 19% 35%
+Traded securities 24% 19%

-Life annuities 16% 20%
+Life annuities 18% 16%

-Type of instrument 2015 2014

-Bank instruments 3% 3%
+Bank instruments 1% 3%

-Federal government instruments 45% 27%
+Federal government instruments 39% 45%

 Variable return:

-Publicly traded shares 17% 15%
+Publicly traded shares 18% 17%

 100% 100%

 In Mexico, the regulatory framework for pension plans is established in the Income Tax Law and its Regulations, the Federal Labor Law and the Mexican Social Security Institute Law.
 None of these laws establish minimum funding levels or a minimum required level of contributions.